AlsonAfrica/To-Do-App-React/README.md

 - Database Port: The JSON server runs on port 5000 by default.
 Ensure there are no conflicts with other services using this port or alternatively use port 5001.

 # License
-This project is licensed under the MIT License.
+This project is licensed under the MLab License.
 See the LICENSE file for details.